 The RET represents the minimum computational accuracy that we deem acceptable for our software.
 If the difference between the standard and computed values is less than the RET, the test is passed.
 The resulting report shows the status of the test, the NIST standard value, the value actually computed, the LRE, and the RET.
+(The RET appears in a hidden column.)
 In this way, the tests serve as a tool to demonstrate that JMP is operating as expected.

-Note: This framework is a specialized version of the framework described in the article titled "Unit Tests: Automated JSL Testing" that appeared in the Fall 2007 (issue #23) JMPer Cable® newsletter (available at www.jmp.com/about/newsletters/jmpercable/pdf/23_fall_2007.pdf).
+Note: This framework is a specialized version of the framework described in the article titled "Unit Tests: Automated JSL Testing" that appeared in the Fall 2007 (issue #23) edition of the JMPer Cable® newsletter.
 The framework consists of a set of JSL scripts and JMP data tables corresponding to each of the StRD data sets mentioned in the previous sections.
 See Appendix 2 for additional details.